vortexmakes/RKH/doc/readme.txt

 \li (7)	\c 2 is the state machine application priority.
 \li (8)	the \c my state machine is defined as a hierarchical state machine.
-		The available property options are enumerated in RKH_HPPTY_T enumeration in the \b rkh.h file.
+		The available property options are enumerated in RKH_HPPTY_T enumeration in the \c rkh.h file.
 \li (9)	\c S1 is the initial state.
 \li (10) \c my_init() function defines the topmost initial transition in
 		the \c my state machine.